Faculty Spotlight: Patricia Sutton EdH

 What inspired you to pursue a career in teaching and academia?

-"After many years working with student and new nurses in clinical practice as a mentor and preceptor, including student internship programs, I gravitated toward teaching and promoting quality outcomes for learners fostering their growth and professional development."
+"After many years working with students and new nurses in clinical practice as a mentor and preceptor, including student internship programs, I gravitated toward teaching and promoting quality outcomes for learners, fostering their growth and professional development."

 Could you describe a recent project or initiative related to teaching that you're passionate about?

-"Most recently, I have become passionate about Assessment and linking learning and program outcomes to curriculum design and revision, including the development of assessment rubrics and experiential learning measurement tools.
+"Most recently, I have become passionate about Assessment and linking learning and program outcomes to curriculum design and revision, including developing assessment rubrics and experiential learning measurement tools.
 I am passionate about incorporating the concepts of diversity into all nursing courses.
-I worked with Dr. Moscou to redesign the graduate program Diversity – Family as a Lens course, to include various diverse populations where students focus on topics such as agism, racism, sexuality, transgender and gender diverse individuals, spirituality, promoting health outcomes and equity related to these topics."
+I worked with Dr. Moscou to redesign the graduate program Diversity – Family as a Lens course to include various diverse populations where students focus on topics such as ageism, racism, sexuality, transgender and gender diverse individuals, spirituality, promoting health outcomes, and equity related to these topics."

 How do you adapt to changes in education, such as online learning or new technologies, to enhance the learning experience?